Sandun-Induranga/currency-converter-app/README.md

 3. Dynamic UI:
     - Users can:
         - Input an amount.
         - Select a base currency.
         - Add/remove preferred currencies dynamically.

 ## Key Files and Folders

 1. convertor_bloc.dart: Manages the state of the Convertor feature.
-2. convertor_repository.dart: Fetches exchange rates from the API.
+2. convertor_repository.dart: Fetches exchange rates from the API and manage preferred currencies.
-3. api_constants.dart: Contains the API URL and key.
+3. api_constants.dart: Contains the Base URL and key.
 4. convertor_view.dart: UI for the Convertor feature.
 5. core: Contains shared constants, utilities, and widgets.
 6. main.dart: Entry point of the app.